ronenBenYaakov/Windows-IOCTL/README.md

-# 🧠 Windows IOCTL Kernel Driver – Guided Hacking Edition
+# 🧠 Windows IOCTL Kernel Driver

 This project is a Windows kernel-mode driver demonstrating IOCTL communication, image load notifications, and secure device creation.
 Built for educational purposes and inspired by Guided Hacking practices.